Anorexia nervosa: Environmental

 Obstetric complications: prenatal and perinatal complications may factor into the development of anorexia nervosa, such as preterm birth, maternal anemia, diabetes mellitus, preeclampsia, placental infarction, and neonatal heart abnormalities.
 Neonatal complications may also have an influence on harm avoidance, one of the personality traits associated with the development of AN.

-Neuroendocrine dysregulation: altered signalling of peptides that facilitate communication between the gut, brain and adipose tissue, such as ghrelin, leptin, neuropeptide Y and orexin, may contribute to the pathogenesis of anorexia nervosa by disrupting regulation of hunger and satiety.
+Neuroendocrine dysregulation: altered signaling of peptides that facilitate communication between the gut, brain and adipose tissue, such as ghrelin, leptin, neuropeptide Y and orexin, may contribute to the pathogenesis of anorexia nervosa by disrupting regulation of hunger and satiety.

 Gastrointestinal diseases: people with gastrointestinal disorders may be more at risk of developing disorders of eating practices than the general population, principally restrictive eating disturbances.
 An association of anorexia nervosa with celiac disease has been found.
-The role that gastrointestinal symptoms play in the development of eating disorders seems rather complex.
-Some authors report that unresolved symptoms prior to gastrointestinal disease diagnosis may create a food aversion in these persons, causing alterations to their eating patterns.
-Other authors report that greater symptoms throughout their diagnosis led to greater risk.
-It has been documented that some people with celiac disease, irritable bowel syndrome or inflammatory bowel disease who are not conscious about the importance of strictly following their diet, choose to consume their trigger foods to promote weight loss.
-On the other hand, individuals with good dietary management may develop anxiety, food aversion and eating disorders because of concerns around cross contamination of their foods.
-Some authors suggest that medical professionals should evaluate the presence of an unrecognized celiac disease in all people with eating disorder, especially if they present any gastrointestinal symptom (such as decreased appetite, abdominal pain, bloating, distension, vomiting, diarrhea or constipation), weight loss, or growth failure; and also routinely ask celiac patients about weight or body shape concerns, dieting or vomiting for weight control, to evaluate the possible presence of eating disorders, especially in women.
+Individuals with good dietary management may develop anxiety, food aversion and eating disorders because of concerns around cross contamination of their foods.
+Some authors suggest that medical professionals should evaluate the presence of unrecognized celiac disease in all people with an eating disorder, especially if they present any gastrointestinal symptoms, (such as decreased appetite, abdominal pain, bloating, distension, vomiting, diarrhea or constipation), weight loss, or growth failure.
+With routinely asking celiac patients about weight or body shape concerns, dieting or vomiting for weight control, to evaluate the possible presence of an eating disorders, especially in women.

-Studies have hypothesized the continuance of disordered eating patterns may be epiphenomena of starvation.
-The results of the Minnesota Starvation Experiment showed normal controls exhibit many of the behavioral patterns of AN when subjected to starvation.
-This may be due to the numerous changes in the neuroendocrine system, which results in a self-perpetuating cycle.

 Anorexia nervosa is more likely to occur in a person's pubertal years.
 Some explanatory hypotheses for the rising prevalence of eating disorders in adolescence are "increase of adipose tissue in girls, hormonal changes of puberty, societal expectations of increased independence and autonomy that are particularly difficult for anorexic adolescents to meet; [and] increased influence of the peer group and its values."

+Anorexia as adaptation

+Studies have hypothesized that disordered eating patterns may also arise secondary to starvation.
+The results of the Minnesota Starvation Experiment, for example, showed that normal controls will exhibit many of the same behavioral patterns associated with AN when subjected to starvation.
+Similarly, scientific experiments conducted using mice have suggested that other mammals exhibit these same behaviors, especially compulsive movement, when caloric restriction is induced, likely mediated by various changes in the neuroendocrine system.
+This has given further rise to the hypothesis that anorexia nervosa and other restrictive eating disorders may be an evolutionarily advantageous adaptive response to a perceived famine in the environment.
+Recent research has further expanded this perspective, showing how caloric restriction may be adaptive in volatile or uncertain environment - thus potentially explaining the association between an increased risk to develop anorexia nervosa and adverse childhood experiences.